-'MB6' proper eventually involved the battleships Malaya, Ramillies, Valiant and Warspite, fleet carriers Eagle and Illustrious, heavy cruiser York, light cruisers Gloucester and Liverpool (3rd Cruiser Squadron), light cruisers Ajax, Orion and Australian Sydney (7th Cruiser Squadron), and 16 destroyers including Hasty, Havock, Hereward, Hero, Hyperion, Ilex, Imperial, Janus, Jervis, Juno and Nubian of the 2nd, 10th and 14th Destroyer Flotillas.
+'MB6' proper eventually involved the battleships Malaya, Ramillies, Valiant and Warspite, the fleet carriers Eagle and Illustrious, the heavy cruiser York, the light cruisers Gloucester and Liverpool (3rd Cruiser Squadron), the light cruisers Ajax, Orion and Australian Sydney (7th Cruiser Squadron), and 16 destroyers including Hasty, Havock, Hereward, Hero, Hyperion, Ilex, Imperial, Janus, Jervis, Juno and Nubian of the 2nd, 10th and 14th Destroyer Flotillas.

 The operation also had a number of other objects, including the support of the ME.4 convoy from Malta and the AS.4 convoy from Greece, and a carrierborne air attack on the airfield of Léros in the Italian-held Dodecanese islands group.

 At 02.54 on 9 October the fleet was joined at sea by the light cruiser Liverpool and destroyer Diamond.

 At 17.15 on 10 October Ramillies, Hasty, Hereward, Hero, Hyperion, Ilex and Nubian detached to refuel at Malta, and at intervals through the rest of the day and during 11 October the other units also detached to refuel in Malta.
 At 11.05 on 11 October Imperial was mined and badly damaged, and then towed into Malta by Decoy.